-With major developments planned on South Van Dorn Street and the old Landmark Mall site, the Duke Street corridor is primed for additional bus service in FY 2023 and beyond.
-Though it was not designated to become a frequent, all-day route in the 2022 ATV Plan, this document proposes to increase the line to run every 15 minutes, all-day, seven days per week as early as FY 2023.
+With major developments planned on South Van Dorn Street and the old Landmark Mall site, the Duke Street corridor is primed for additional bus service in FY 2023 and FY 2024.
+Minor improvements in FY 2023 would extend all peak trips from King Street Metro to Braddock Road instead of having half turn back at King Street Metro.
+Additionally, though it was not designated to become a frequent, all-day route in the 2022 ATV Plan, this document proposes to increase the line to run every 15 minutes, all-day, seven days per week as early as FY 2024.
 The City has also designated the Duke Street Corridor for high-intensity bus service with the Duke Street BRT project.
-This grant-funded project will introduce major capital improvements along the Duke Street corridor to improve bus reliability and overall passenger experience by FY 2025.
+This grant-funded project will introduce major capital improvements along the Duke Street corridor to improve bus reliability and overall passenger experience as early as FY 2025.